How might a cafe create a digital experience that feels as warm, calm, and intentional as sitting down with a carefully crafted cup of coffee?

-I designed Cafe Kish from the ground up, creating a complete digital experience that combines storytelling, e-commerce, customer support, and café information within a cohesive interface.
-Through thoughtful information architecture, intuitive navigation, and a calm visual language, the website makes it easy for users to explore the brand, discover products, and engage with the café both online and in person.
+I designed Cafe Kish from the ground up, creating a digital space that merges visual storytelling with functional design.
+Through thoughtful information architecture, intuitive navigation, and a warm, calm visual language, the website makes it easy for users to explore the brand and discover the menu.
+The final product is a welcoming interface that successfully mirrors the peaceful and intentional atmosphere of a physical coffee house while showcasing conceptual elements like a shopping cart and customer support chat.

 Final UI Showcase